Anrijs/Aranet4-ESP32/README.md

 }
 ar4.disconnect();
 ```

+You can set `bool secure=false;`, if Aranet4 is running v1.2.0 or later, with Smart Home Integrations enabled.
+This will skip pairing process.
+However, you will be only available to use `getCurrentReadings()` function.
+Geting history still requires device pairing/secure mode.

 Measurement data is stored in original binary format.
 This means temperature must be divided by 20 and pressure must be divided by 10 to get correct values.